Jennifer Peña

-Jennifer Marcella Peña (born September 17, 1983) is an American Tejano/Latin pop singer who has sold over 3.5 million records internationally.
-Peña was born in San Antonio, Texas, and is the third and youngest daughter of Jaime and Mary Peña with other sisters Janet and Jackie.
-Peña is of Mexican descent native to the state of Texas, raised in Corpus Christi, Texas.
+Jennifer Marcella Peña (born September 17, 1983) is a Grammy Awards and Latin Grammy Awards nominated Mexican American Tejano/Latin pop singer known as "The Princess of Tejano".
+Peña reached a milestone in her career of over 10 million records sold internationally.
+Peña was born in San Antonio, Texas, and is the third and youngest daughter of Jaime and Mary Peña.
+Her sisters' names are Janet and Jackie.
+Peña is of Mexican descent native to the state of Texas.